Imperial War Museum Duxford: Site layout

 An aerial view of the IWM Duxford site in June 2008.
 Visible on the right is the large AirSpace exhibition hall, Hangars 2, 3, 4 and 5, the American Air Museum and the eastern end of the runway.

 When originally planned in 1917, Duxford aerodrome was to occupy a 238 acre site divided by what is now the A505 road which runs north-east from Royston to Newmarket.
 The area north of the road would be occupied by accommodation and administrative buildings with the airfield, hangars and technical buildings on the south side.
 Still divided by the A505, the museum's site is now bounded to the east by the M11 motorway, which meets the A505 adjacent to the museum site at Junction 10.
 The construction of the M11 in 1977 (the year the museum opened) forced the shortening of the runway by 300 m.
 In its role as a museum, the north side of the site is occupied by the Imperial War Museum's stored collections and is not generally open to the public, while the south side is occupied by various hangars and other historic buildings, purpose-built structures, and by two runways.

 The south side visitor entrance, which now houses a shop and visitor facilities, was previously the airfield's armoury.
-The various buildings are arranged roughly parallel to the A505; AirSpace is furthest east, with Hangars 2, 3, 4 and 5 running westwards, followed by the American Air Museum and the Land Warfare Hall.
+The various buildings are arranged roughly parallel to the A505; AirSpace is furthest east, with Hangars 2, 3, 4 and 5 running westwards, followed by the American Air Museum.
 The museum site is approximately 1,800 m from one end to the other, and a visitor bus operates during opening hours.